-The Norwegian Airlines Premium seats have an incredible 46 inches of pitch making it the best Premium Economy airline and seating in the world.
-WOW Air Biz Class will offer a much less generous 37″ of pitch in their Big Seat which is one inch less (although admittedly a whole lot cheaper), than British Airways Premium Economy (there is notably less space in the WOW XL seats).
+The Norwegian Airlines Premium seats have an incredible 46 inches of pitch, making it the best Premium Economy airline and seating in the world.
+WOW Air Biz Class will offer a much less generous 37 inches of pitch in their Big Seat which is one inch less (although admittedly a whole lot cheaper) than British Airways Premium Economy (there is notably less space in the WOW XL seats).
 We expect Prima Air to offer similar to WOW Air.

-Would I travel on Prima Air in their comfort (Economy with legroom) seats, but if I wanted to upgrade to their Premium seats, my $ would be spent with Norwegian Premium rather than Prema as the Norwegian Premium product is so much better than the other low-cost carriers.
+Would I travel on Prima Air in their comfort (Economy with legroom) seats, but if I wanted to upgrade to their Premium seats, my money would be spent with Norwegian Premium rather than Prema as the Norwegian Premium product.
+It is so much better than the other low-cost carriers.

 The A321neo is a brand new plane and should offer a quiet cabin and an excellent way to fly.
 Prima Air offers an excellent transatlantic flight price but don’t expect luxury!

-Disclosure: The opinions in this article are my own based on my experience of travel on low cost airlines.
+Note: The opinions in this article are my own based on my experience of travel on low-cost airlines.
 Please do your own research before booking your transatlantic ticket.